jelenajoksa/CorrDetFramework/README.md

 pip install -r requirements.txt

 Step 2.
 In params.yaml set the parameters values:
-1. for the total transactions amount per company and
+1. cutoff: for the total transactions amount per company and
-2. for the event and time period
+2. event, period: event represents the exact date and period is number of months before and after the event

+All .py scripts are in src directory and all the output files with the data come from executing the scripts

 Step 3.
 Run python src/cutoff.py, outcome: data/data/cutoff_data.csv

 Step 4.
 Follow the process from the pipeline.png